ThunderFun/ComfyUI-INT-Crush/README.md

 # ComfyUI-INT-Crush

 ComfyUI loader for INT-Crush quantized models (INT4 + INT8).
-Supports model quantized with [INT-Crush Converter](https://github.com/ThunderFun/int_crush_converter)
+Supports models quantized with [INT-Crush Converter](https://github.com/ThunderFun/int_crush_converter)

 > **⚠️ WARNING:** This code has not been thoroughly tested.